-In 2014, Community Services consisted of one sworn patrol officer and a non-sworn position, primarily responsible for code enforcement of city ordinances such as parking, abandoned vehicles, business signage, and alcohol and catering licenses.
+Community Services consists of one sworn patrol officer and a non-sworn position, primarily responsible for code enforcement of city ordinances such as parking, abandoned vehicles, business signage, and alcohol and catering licenses.

 Community Services partners with the city to review and develop city ordinances that are less confusing for citizens and current with the direction of the city’s development.
 Our community services officer assists the Post Falls City Community Development Division and the Planning and Zoning Commission with regards to the city’s strategic plan.
 The community services officer is also a member of the Post Falls Development Review Committee, which assists the city with revitalization and new construction needs.

-In 2014, Community Services addressed many overgrown weeds and grass violations throughout the city.
+Community Services addresses many overgrown weeds and grass violations throughout the city.
 Vacant properties contribute to this problem.
 Community Services spends countless hours tracking down responsible lender institutions and property owners in order to gain compliance.
 Community Services also improved several unsightly properties with visible trash and multiple vehicles and trailers parked on the premises.